-- Thinking about or trying to end their life
+- Thinking about and has a plan of trying to end their life

 - Seeing, hearing or feeling things that aren’t real and/or has beliefs that can’t possibly be true

-- Having an alcohol or drug overdose, or has taken a dangerous combination of substances (like medications and alcohol)
+- Experiencing an alcohol or drug overdose, or has taken a dangerous combination of substances (like medications and alcohol)

-- Demonstrating behaviour that is putting them at risk of immediate serious harm
+- Demonstrating behaviour that is putting them or others at risk of immediate serious harm